 Domesticated dogs cause severe physical and psychological harm to hundreds of NJ residents each year.
 While state law allows dog bite victims to pursue civil compensation for their injuries, these cases can be complex.
 It can be difficult to navigate the legal system without assistance from experienced legal counsel.

 A capable New Jersey dog bite lawyer can work tirelessly to achieve the financial recovery you need.
-Call Ostroff Injury Law today to learn more.
+Call Ostroff Godshall Injury and Accident Lawyers today to learn more.